 We observed a total of 84 and 62 bull trout redds in Keeler Creek and associated tributaries in 2007 and 2008, respectively.
 Prior to those counts, bull trout redd counts in Keeler Creek exhibited a positive trend since monitoring began.
-Since 2005, there appears to be a negative trend that is substantially different from a stable population (Figure 11).
-The 2007 and 2008 observations represent 10% and 33% decreases relative to the period of record mean.
-We will continue to monitor redds and potential barriers for this stream.
+Since 2005 redd counts have exhibited a significant negative trend (Figure 11).
+The 2013 observation represents 38 % of the 10-year average.
+A growing northern pike population in Bull Lake May be contributing to the downward trend.

 Figure 11.
-Bull trout redd counts and trend analysis for Keeler Creek, a tributary to Lake Creek, 1996-2008.
+Bull trout redd counts and trend analysis for Keeler Creek, a tributary to Lake Creek, 1996-2017.